-Biological control is the purposeful utilisation of introduced or resident living organisms, other than disease resistant host plants, to suppress the activities and/or populations of one or more plant pathogens (Pal and Gardener, 2006).
+Biological control is the purposeful utilisation of introduced or resident living organisms, other than disease-resistant host plants, to suppress the activities and/or populations of one or more plant pathogens (Pal and Gardener, 2006).
 Successful biological control of aflatoxin contamination requires potential populations of aflatoxin-producing members of Aspergillus section Flavi, causal agents of crop contamination with aflatoxins, to be sufficiently reduced to lower the aflatoxin content of treated crops.
 Several fungi and bacteria have been evaluated as agents for the prevention of aflatoxin contamination during the pre-harvest stages of crop production.

 Bacteria frequently display excellent activity in inhibiting Aspergillus species and aflatoxin biosynthesis in environments with relatively high water activity.
 This has resulted in early industrial interest in bacteria (e.g. Bacillus subtilis) and/or bacterial products (e.g. Iturins, a group of cyclic lipopeptides) as a source of biocontrol products for preventing aflatoxin formation in crops (Kimura and Hirano, 1988; Ono and Kimura, 1991).
 In more recent work, bacteria including members of the genera Bacillus, Pseudomonas, Ralstonia, and Burkholderia isolated from pistachios in California were able to completely inhibit the growth of A. flavus under in vitro conditions (Palumbo et al., 2006).
 Interest in various genotypes of Bacillus subtilis and P. solanacearum as inhibitors of aflatoxin accumulation has also continued, including bacteria collected from Argentinian soil (Nesci et al., 2005).
 In India, Bacillus subtilis Strain G1 was found to suppress A. flavus populations in the soil, A. flavus infection and aflatoxin B1 biosynthesis in groundnut kernels and to increase the pod yield in greenhouse and field experiments (Shifa et al., 2016).
-Similar inhibitory effects of selected antagonistic strains of fluorescent Pseudomonas, rhizobacteria and Bacillus strains have been also demonstrated in greenhouse and field experiments using groundnut as the test crop (Anjaiah et al., 2006; Navya et al., 2015).
+Similar inhibitory effects of selected antagonistic strains of fluorescent Pseudomonas, rhizobacteria and Bacillus strains have also been demonstrated in greenhouse and field experiments using groundnut as the test crop (Anjaiah et al., 2006; Navya et al., 2015).
 There may be human health concerns over some bacteria (Govan and Deretic, 1996; Parke and Gurian-Sherman, 2001) which have potential as biocontrol agents, especially those which are active at the high temperatures in which aflatoxin-producing fungi thrive (i.e. 37°C, human body temperature).
 Furthermore, most bacteria with potential as active ingredients, when applied at economically feasible rates for the management of aflatoxins, are not adequately competitive in hot, dry field conditions under which the fungi that produce aflatoxins dominate crop environments.